Frequently Asked Questions

-Most importantly, we are a community of people dedicated to both our loves for Minecraft and the ASoIaF series, and use this project as a way to explore our relevant interests.
+Most importantly, we are an open community of friends dedicated to both our loves for Minecraft and the ASoIaF series.
+We are welcoming to anyone who wants to join in and share in these interests!

 - If you know the name of the place you want to visit, type /warp [location] in the chat.
 Replace [location] with the name of your destination.
 Warp names are one word only with no punctuation.
 For example, to warp to King's Landing type /warp kingslanding in chat.
 If you don't know the name or you are unsure about the spelling you are welcome to ask.